pryv/dev-site/src/documents/reference-sections/activity.html.md

 #### Body parameters

-An array of client-recorded [activity events](#data-structure-event).
+An array of client-recorded [events](#data-structure-event).
 In addition to the regular properties, each event must have a unique `tempRefId` defined (as it's temporary it must only be unique within the request).
 Also, make sure that the events' `time` is set in server time (as for single event requests).

 #### Successful response: `200 OK`